weston1/bakked-repo/content/pages/home.md

 section2: >-
   A gravity defying innovation.
 There is no up.
 There is no down.
 There is no side-to-side.
 Only you and your dabs that won’t spill no matter what you do.
 Designed for weekend couch surfing, or whatever.
 Your pockets will thank you.
 section3: >-
   The name says it all - the ultimate dabbing apparatus, that you can ooze anywhere.
 This swiss-army knife of dabbing that can be used to top a bowl, line a blunt, dress a joint or dab directly onto a nail.
-Just click, apply & cap to #seshwithoutthemess.
+Just click, apply & cap to **#SeshWithoutTheMess**.
 section4: >-
   TESTING IN SESSION: DIAMONDS, ROSIN & LIVE BUDDER
 section5: >-